 What if I get hot or cold?

 There are several options for heat or, if you run hot, to make you feel cooler.
-We have a table warmer, extra blankets, and hydrocollator packs for heat and ice, air conditioning, a fan, and the option of taking off the top blanket if you are too warm.
+We have a table warmer, extra blankets, a space heater, and hydrocollator packs for extra warmth.
+Ice, air conditioning, a fan, and the option of taking off the top blanket are utilized if you are too warm.

 Why does my stomach always growl during my massage?

 Your body’s parasympathetic nervous system is stimulated during a massage.
 When that happens, the body slips into “rest and digest“ mode.
+Literally, your stomach is digesting food at an increased rate.
 Stomach growling is a compliment to the therapist.
 It lets us know you are relaxed.
 No need to be embarrassed, it happens with most people.
-Embrace the fact that your body is saying, “I am relaxed. ”

 What if I am allergic to certain oils and/or lotions?